-The contract for this project was signed on October 23rd, 2019 for a total of Two Million Five Hundred and Fifty - one Thousand, Fifty - Four Dollars and Eighty-Seven Cents \$2,551,054.87.
+The School's project was first signed on June 7th, 2011 which saw all 107 schools throughout St. Vincent and the Grenadines with wireless internal and external internet access points with minimum speeds of 8Mbps download and 2Mbps upload.
+This original contract came to an end and a new contract for this project was signed on October 23rd, 2019 for a total of Two Million Five Hundred and Fifty - one Thousand, Fifty - Four Dollars and Eighty-Seven Cents (EC\$2,551,054.87).
 The project will run for five years and would come to an end on October 22nd, 2024.
 Each school included in the project will now get one internet connection with a minimum download speed of 100 Mbps and an upload speed of 15 Mbps.
-Other selected locations will also get a minimum download speed of 100 Mbps based on the availability of the providers infrastructure to provide these speeds.
+Other selected locations will also get a minimum download speed of 100 Mbps with an upload speed of 100 Mbps based on the availability of the providers infrastructure to provide these speeds.
 In addition to this, some of the schools under the project will require the installation of a Cisco network switch to provide the service to the various access points at each school.

 A five-year license for a centrally managed content management system which will interface with all existing access points under the project will also be provided.
-This is to provide content filtering at each location and also to monitor the status of the services at each location.
-This project is expected to be commissioned by the second quarter of 2020.
+This is to provide content filtering at each location and to monitor the status of the services at each location.
+This project was expected to be commissioned by the second quarter of 2020, however during our commissioning activities, there were several changes to be made to schools.
+These works were reported to be completed by Cable and Wireless and we are currently reviewing these changes to ensure they were properly done.
+This project is expected to be commissioned by the first quarter of 2021.